Sunlitspace542/ultrastarfox/README.md

 - rebuild color palette data using the palette packer (bldpal.bat)
 - Easier creation of wireframe models
 - Kando was involved so you know it's good
+- Matching German Script
+- (not yet, but will be) Starwing title screen

 ## Building